Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

 # Isabella Torres - Character Profile

-## Character Profile for Isabella Torres
+# Isabella Torres - Character Profile

 ## Backstory
 Isabella Torres grew up in a politically active family, where discussions about economics and governance were common.
 Her early exposure to these topics shaped her understanding of the complexities of societal structures.
 She pursued a degree in political science, focusing on economic policies and their implications for both humans and AI.
 A significant event in her life was witnessing the impact of economic policies on marginalized communities, which fueled her desire to advocate for equitable solutions.